-Odin has worked collaboratively with all stakeholders including SAFCA, the design engineer, representatives of both Sacramento and Yolo County as well as the Department of Toxic Substance Control (DTSC) who is the lead regulatory agency.
-This phase of work was completed in 5 months with no incidents or lost time accidents.
-This Spring, Odin will remobilize to site to complete additional impacted materials removal.
+Odin has worked collaboratively with all stakeholders including SAFCA, the design engineer, representatives of both Sacramento and Yolo Counties as well as the Department of Toxic Substance Control (DTSC) who is the lead regulatory agency.
+This phase of work was completed in 5 months during the 2019 season with no incidents or lost time accidents.
+This Spring, Odin remobilized in 2020 to site to complete additional impacted materials removal.
 Some of which will be hauled off site and other materials will be placed within CAMU after which the final top foundation layer will be installed, overlain by another geo-composite clay liner (GCL), drainage systems, and finally a vegetative soil layer completing the CAMU structure.
 Upon CAMU completion the elevated structure will used as a corporate maintenance yard for Yolo County in the future.

 - Sacramento Area Flood